charles-55/Mini-SurveyMonkey/README.md

 - Login/registration feature:
   - Users can register on registration page and are saved to the Database
   - Only registered users can log in, if not registered, users trying to log in will be sent to error page
-  - Login view is not yet set up, (all users have the same view, currently)
-  - Logout functionality is not yet set up
 - Create new survey feature:
   - Users can create a survey giving a title, and adding questions based on selected question type and content
-  - Users can select from open-ended, range, and multi-choice questions to add, but treats all question types as open-ended for now
+  - Users can select from open-ended, range, and multi-choice questions to add
   - Survey form is dynamic, users can add and remove questions, at least one question stays on the page at all times
 - Select survey / take survey
   - All surveys in the DB are retrieved and can be displayed